MatteoManfredi/pfam_models/README.md

 We provide a Python script that automates the following tasks:
 1. **Model Retrieval**: Downloads AlphaFold2 and ESMFold structural models from the [Alpha&ESMhFolds](https://alpha-esmhfolds.biocomp.unibo.it/) webserver for a given list of UniProt IDs.
-2. **Domain Annotation**: Runs PfamScan and FoldSeek to annotate Pfam domains on the retrieved models.
+2. **Domain Annotation**: Runs PfamScan and Foldseek to annotate Pfam domains on the retrieved models.
 3. **Statistical Analysis**: Computes statistical metrics to assess the quality of the models on the Pfam regions.

 The file `enzymes.txt` includes the list of enzymes used in the manuscript's analysis.
 However, the script can be applied to any custom list of UniProt IDs.